peterjgrainger/music-library/README.md

-# music-library
+# Music Library

-Node express API to serve music library data
+Node express API for serving songs and songs metadata

+## Prerequisites

+* node v10+

+## Getting started

+Install all the dependencies